mongodb/specifications/source/unified-test-format/unified-test-format.rst

 An entity (e.g. client, collection, session object) that will be created in the `Entity Map`_ before each test is executed.

-This document MUST contain **exactly one** top-level key that identifies the entity type and maps to a nested document, which specifies a unique name for the entity (``id`` key) and any other parameters necessary for its construction.
+This object MUST contain **exactly one** top-level key that identifies the entity type and maps to a nested object, which specifies a unique name for the entity (``id`` key) and any other parameters necessary for its construction.
 Tests SHOULD use sequential names based on the entity type (e.g. "session0", "session1").

-When defining an entity document in YAML, a `node anchor`_ SHOULD be created on the entity's ``id`` key.
+When defining an entity object in YAML, a `node anchor`_ SHOULD be created on the entity's ``id`` key.
 This anchor will allow the unique name to be referenced with an `alias node`_ later in the file (e.g. from another entity or `operation`_ document) and also leverage YAML's parser for reference validation.